nuxi23/haf/python/haf.md

 -		    (n n -- n) 	Math		Add
 .		    (a -- )		Forth		Pops value at top of stack and prints it, with newline.
 Synonym for PRINTLN .D		    (a -- )		Haf		    Prints definition of word at top of the stack.
 Equivalent to DESCRIBE .
-.EXE        (a -- )		Haf		    Executes command in telehack without placing it on stack .L		    ( -- )		Haf		    Prints stack contents as literals.
+.L		    ( -- )		Haf		    Prints stack contents as literals.
 Equivalent to LITSTACK .
 .S		    ( -- )		Forth		Prints stack contents.
 Equivalent to STACK .
 .U		    ( -- )		Haf		    Prints list of all user (non-primitive) words.
 Equivalent to USERDICT .